luckofcanuck/vschool-assignments/exercises/silly-cia-pt2/README.md

 I improved my CSS skills and learned to better manipulate HTML elements.
+Also, I added some CSS transitions and animations to practice those, and make the silly-cia project even sillier.